SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 When a owner goes out of scope, a value is dropped.

 <h2>Variables</h2>

+A variable is an identifier which is associated with a storage location which contains a value.

 In lua, values are typed, but variables are not.